Holy Ghost Orthodox Church

 =========================

-* CHOIR REHEARSALS are scheduled to follow the Friday 6:30 PM services on April 19 and April 26.
+* The first LENTEN CHOIR REHEARSAL is scheduled to follow the 6:30 PM Akathist service on March 14.

-* I continue my LENTEN PASTORAL VISITS to our parish members unable to receive the Holy Sacraments of Confession and Communion at church because of physical limitations.
-I will be contacting the known names on my list, but you are free to also contact me if you, or someone you know in the parish, needs such a pastoral visit prior to Holy Week.
+* I have already begun my LENTEN PASTORAL VISITS to our parish members unable to receive the Holy Sacraments of Confession and Communion at church because of physical limitations.
+I will be contacting the known names on my list, but feel free to also contact me if you, or someone you know in the parish, needs such a pastoral visit prior to Holy Week.
+I pre-schedule a number of visits each weekday during Lent with the hope of completing them prior to Palm Sunday (April 13).

 =========================